mlazzeri/https/index.md

 Investing in HTTPS makes it faster, cheaper, and easier for everyone.
 Many of the advancements of the last several years have come from major institutions and technology companies committing to migrate, improving the status quo, and contributing their improvements back to the public.

 The more US government websites and services that join the transition to an encrypted internet, the smoother and faster it will be.
+An HTTPS-only standard will provide the public with a consistent, private browsing experience and position the Federal government as a leader in Internet security.